podlove/documentation/content/developers/publisher-constraints.md

 ## What is a good Constraint?

 Constraints should check *one* thing at a time.
-So "Enclosure Mime Type is Correct" is a good constraint; "The files are ok" is much less useful one.
+So "Enclosure Mime Type is Correct" is a good constraint; "The files are ok" is a much less useful one.
 Try to validate one attribute of an entity at a time unless you need to verify attribute relationships.
 However, keep the possible constraint-violation causes in mind.
 Don't create a bunch of constraints when the cause for all of them are identical.

 ## The Constraint Class